 Required number of references to specify in the online form: 3 (faculty members preferred)

-Supplemental Information: Resume (Required upload for application submission); Letter of intent (upload on the Additional Information page in the online application)
+Supplemental Information: Resume (Required upload for application submission); Personal statement (upload on the Additional Information page in the online application)

 Additional Notes: The Speech-Language Pathology program at Appalachian conducts admission reviews once each year for a Fall admission.